 The Trust has a significant capital expenditure programme investing £652m from April 2007 until March 2023 in the development of its estate.
 This is driven by the clinical strategy and the requirement to invest in core infrastructure to maintain and where possible, enhance delivery of care from a safe, quality environment.
-In 2019/20, the Trust's planned capital expenditure totals £57.9m, including the estimated £28.5m slippage into 2019/20 which will be reviewed in April when the outturn is finalised.
-The net 2019/20 capital expenditure plan is summarised below:
+In 2019/20, the Trust's planned capital expenditure totals £56.4m, including the £25.5m slippage from 2018/19.
+The net 2019/20 capital expenditure plan is summarised below.